lrem/phdoc/README.md

 *   Add [Pygments][]-powered syntax highlighting to your Markdoc wiki with a single [configuration parameter][syntax-highlighting].

-*   Markdoc is [public domain software][licensing].
-It will always be completely free to use, and you can redistribute it (in part or in whole) under any circumstances (open-source, proprietary or otherwise) with no attribution or encumberances.

 [google analytics]: http://markdoc.org/ref/configuration#metadata
 [barebones]: http://markdoc.org/tips/barebones
 [pygments]: http://pygments.org/